How Summer Impacts Mental Health & How to Manage It

 This piece of advice refers both to socialising with your friends and to social media in general.

 When it comes to social activities, try to take some of the pressure away from yourself.
 It might seem like you are missing out on things, but it is essential to make sure you are enjoying enough ‘off time’, especially if being out and about leaves you mentally exhausted.
 Don’t feel like you have to attend every event!

 Opening up to your friends about mental health can be daunting, but if you feel comfortable enough to do so, you definitely should.
 You might find that they are far more supportive than you expected, and they might even consider rescheduling events so that they can still include you.
 And don’t forget – mental health struggles aren’t always visible.
 It is possible that your friends are dealing with their own issues.

-A lot of people are aware of the health and lifestyle benefits that exercise brings, but there are quite a few mental benefits as well.
-It has been proven that exercise can help you sleep better, it can improve your mood and it can lessen certain symptoms of depression and anxiety.
+Many people are aware of the health and lifestyle benefits that exercise brings, but there are quite a few mental benefits.
+It has been proven that exercise can help you sleep better, it can improve your mood and lessen certain symptoms of depression and anxiety.

 It is important to campaign for the benefits of exercise and being active, but unfortunately, this is very often done at the cost of people’s self-esteem!
 This is where it becomes clear that the goal, in this case, is to benefit from insecurities rather than raise awareness.

 Nevertheless, if you want to implement a lifestyle change and find what feels good for you in terms of working out or generally being more active, there are various ways to go about it.
 You can start by implementing exercise into your daily routine, or you can jump straight onto the weights.
 No matter what you choose, you will find that exercise can be an incredible mood booster.
 If you would rather not sign up to a gym right away, you can take up running or other types of outdoor exercise, or you can work out from home.
 There are plenty of resources online, and we have also published a wide range of workout guides.